adbar/simplemma/README.md

 ### Language detection

-Language detection works by providing a text and a tuple `lang` consisting of a series of languages of interest.
-Each score is a proportion between 0 and 1.
-The proportions are computed independently per language, so a token recognized in several languages counts towards each of them and the scores need not sum to 1.
+Language detection takes a text and a tuple `lang` of languages of interest. `langdetect()` returns each language code with its score, plus "unk" for the proportion of unknown tokens; `in_target_language()` returns the single ratio of tokens belonging to the target language(s).
+Scores are proportions between 0 and 1, computed independently per language, so a token recognized in several counts towards each and they need not sum to 1.

-The `langdetect()` function returns a list of language codes along with their corresponding scores, appending "unk" for the proportion of unknown or out-of-vocabulary tokens.
-The proportion of tokens that belong to the target language(s) can also be obtained directly with the `in_target_language()` function, which returns a single ratio.

 ``` python
 # import necessary functions